The Basics of Float Switches | Guide

 Normally Open Float Switches vs. Normally Closed Float Switches

-normally open vs normally closedThe trickiest part of float switches is figuring out whether a situation calls for a Normally Open or Normally Closed switch.
-“Normally” refers to the lowest position the float can be in where the float is not floating.
+When purchasing a float switch, most of them have normally open or normally closed operation.
+There are some single-point, stem-mounted float switches that are user reversible.
+“Normally” refers to the lowest position of the float where the float is not floating.
 “Open” means an open circuit, which is off.
 “Closed” switch completes a circuit, turning it on.
-For any given application, you need to think about whether you want rising or falling liquid levels to trigger an action, and whether that action should be turning a circuit (think a pump or an alarm) on or off.
-A normally open switch does not allow any electricity through it when the float is freely hanging.
-For example, this means that as the water flows into a tank and raises the float, its contacts will close to turn on an emptying pump.
-Normally open float switches are used for dewatering, sump and sewage points.
+Consider if rising or falling liquid levels trigger an action, and whether that action turns a circuit on or off.
+A normally open switch doesn’t allow any electricity through it when the float is freely hanging.
+As the water flows into a tank and raises the float, its contacts will close and turns on an emptying pump.

 Normally open switches turn on with rising liquid levels and off with falling levels.
-This means that they are great for High Level alarms and controlling emptying (or pump down) pumps, such as sump pumps and sewage lift station pumps.
+This makes them great for High Level alarms and controlling emptying pumps, such as sump pumps and sewage lift station pumps.
+Normally open float switches are used for dewatering, sump and sewage points.

 Float Switch Setup and Installation Best Practices